 It is very unlikely your social media feeds haven’t already been filled with numerous glowing orange photos of Chicago’s natural phenomenon dubbed ‘Chicagohenge.’
 Named after the famous prehistoric boulder formation in Wiltshire, England, Chicagohenge takes place twice a year for the spring and fall equinox.
 Because Chicago was built on a grid system with streets lining up near perfectly on compass north to south and east to west, the sun lines up directly with Chicago’s east-west facing streets and beams down the heart of the city.

 There are few spectacles that can match the setting sun beaming down the artificial valleys of downtown.
-Though nothing beats experiencing it in person, we’ve here rounded up 20 of our favorite photos for those who weren’t there to experience it at all and those who just simply want to relive it.
+Though nothing beats experiencing it in person, we’ve here rounded up 30 of our favorite photos and videos for those who weren’t there to experience it at all and those who just simply want to relive it.